xukkTodd/VimIDE/README.md

 ## **Installation**
-Assume the absolute path of your local repo is `REPO_DIRECTORY`.
+Assume the absolute path of your local repo is `REPO_DIRECTORY` or any you want.
 ```shell
 $ git clone https://github.com/ZSShen/VimIDE.git REPO_DIRECTORY
 $ cd REPO_DIRECTORY